-If you’re dressed appropriately for your industry, you will be more productive than if you are not dressed as well as your coworkers.
-Some believe that that sloppy dress leads to sloppy work and that nonchalant dress leads to a decrease in company enthusiasm and productivity.
-Some executives also believe attire affects productivity and can hinder career advancement.
+Your appearance impacts how you feel and how others view you, so it’s important to dress appropriately for the job.
+If you’re dressed well, you’re more likely to be productive than if you’re underdressed compared to your coworkers.
+Sloppy dress can lead to sloppy work and a decrease in company enthusiasm and productivity.
+Additionally, some executives believe attire affects productivity and can even hinder career advancement.

 David Allen’s Getting Things Done has become one of the most influential business books of its era, and the ultimate book on personal organization.